pinterest/gestalt/docs/markdown/ios/sheet.md

 4. **Grabber**
    A Grabber is a short gray line at the top of the sheet that tells the user that the sheet can be collapsed or expanded.
 5. **Outside click**
-   For the Partial Sheet and Action Sheet the user may be able to tap outside of the sheet to exit.
+   For the Partial sheet and Action sheet the user may be able to tap outside of the sheet to exit.

 ### Animation